Roxburgh Dam: Transportation of materials and equipment

 At the Roxburgh railway station the PWD erected silos to store the expected 50,000 tons of cement a year that would be consumed at the project's peak as well as a six-pole 60 ton (61 tonne) lifting gantry It was expected that Shipments of bulk cement began in mid 1953 and by July of that year 600 to 1,100 tons were being shipped per week.
 By July 1955 demand had dropped to 800 tons per week with shipping of cement finishing in November 1956.
 By April 1956 Milburn had supplied 105,000 tons of cement with another 10,000 tons still to be delivered to complete the project.

 NZR operated occasional sightseeing trains from Dunedin and Christchurch.
 The cost of a combined return rail and transfer bus ticket from Dunedin to the site of the power station was 16 shillings.

 Where possible equipment was shipped on the Dunedin-Roxburgh Railway Line to Roxburgh and from there transported by road to the power station.
 For instance the transformers were railed from Port Chalmers to Roxburgh on the 40-ton well-wagons and then taken to the power station site on a Rogers 40-ton tank transporter.
 The stator sections and shafts followed a similar route.

 Because of the line larger tunnels on the Waikaka Branch railway line the turbine runners and generator bottom bearing brackets were transported on this line.
-From the line's terminus at Waikaka, they were transported by road to the power station using a specialized transporter.
+From the line's terminus at Waikaka, they were transported by road to the power station using a specialised transporter.